-Make it a house rule…no one — children and guests included — is allowed to slip the dog a treat!
+Make it a house rule that no one — children and guests included — is allowed to slip the dog a treat!

 Change their food to a low-calorie or weight control variety.
 Most major commercial dog foods provide light or weight control kibbles.
 They are high in fiber, low in fat.
 Your dog feels satisfied, yet isn’t getting all those extra calories.

 Add low-calorie fillers to their food.
 Some dogs love green beans.
 Add a handful to their feed.
 They make wonderful filler…your dog feels satiated, and you aren’t fattening them up like a Thanksgiving turkey.

 Use alternatives to treats